Dash-Industry-Forum/dash.js/pages/usage/index.md

 * [Add dash.js to your project](../quickstart/index.html)
 * [Change the default Settings](settings.html)

+Many samples demonstrating the dash.js features can be found in our [sample section](https://reference.dashif.org/dash.js/nightly/samples/index.html).

 Depending on your concrete use case you can find additional information linked in the table below: